-The assigned investigator will notify the complainant and the accusedrespondent of the findings of fact of the investigation.
+The assigned investigator will notify the reporting party and the responding party of the findings of fact of the investigation.
 The notice will be in writing and sent to both on the same day.
-Subsequently, the Executive Director of the Office of Equity and Diversity will notify the complainant and the alleged offenderrespondent of the conclusion whether those facts violate this policy, and will notify them to the procedures for appeal.
+Subsequently, the Executive Director of the Office of Equity and Diversity will notify the reporting party and the responding party of the conclusion whether those facts violate this policy, and will notify them to the procedures for appeal.
 The notice will be in writing and sent to both on the same day.